-1. Introduction
+1. INTRODUCTION

-Provision of rare cells such as human cardiomyocytes, neural precursors and oligodendroglia, for in-vitro study of effects of various drugs and for studying disease models is a much sought-after goal of many research groups working in new therapeutic aspects.
-Stem cells, that are thought to mediate the replacement of many cell types of the body following trauma or disease processes, have been investigated for their regenerative potential.
+Provision of rare cells such as human cardiomyocytes, neural precursors and oligodendroglia, for in-vitro studies on effects of various drugs and for disease models is a much sought after goal of many research groups.

+Stem cells that are thought to mediate the replacement of many cell types of the body following trauma or disease processes have been investigated for their regenerative potential.
 However, achieving the exact internal milieu required for this process is difficult to recreate in-vitro.
 Therefore, genetic manipulation such as selective, transcription factor modulation has been sought as an attractive method to achieve large numbers of desired cells in-vitro for experiments.

-The study of the process of neuro glial specification from multipotent stem cells provides a valuable insight into the importance of transcriptional factors in regulating the cell fate decisions during the process of development.
-This presented an opportunity for us to investigate whether in-vitro mimicry of this process using the over-expression of key transcription factors may provide a system stem cell fate modulation.
+The process of neuroglial specification from multipotent stem cells provides valuable insight into the importance of transcriptional factors in regulating cell fate decisions during the process of embryological development.
+This presents an opportunity for us to develop tools and systems to gain in-vitro mimicry of this process using the overexpression of key transcription factors for stem cell fate modulation.

-Olig2, described initially as a transcription factor important in the specification of oligodendrocytes (Zhou et al., 2000),(Lu et al., 2000) has been since then been demonstrated to be linked to the specification of motoneurons and oligodendrocytes (Takebayashi et al., 2000),(Zhou and Anderson, 2002),(Lu et al., 2002) in the ventral spinal cord, as markers in neoplastic disease(Lu et al., 2001), in the early stages of specification of astroglia in the neural the subventricular precursors in zone(SVZ)(Marshall et al., 2005) and ependymal cells (Masahira et al., 2006).
+Olig2, described initially as a transcription factor important in the specification of oligodendrocytes (Zhou et al., 2000), (Lu et al., 2000) has since then been demonstrated to be linked to the specification of motoneurons and oligodendrocytes (Takebayashi et al., 2000), (Zhou and Anderson, 2002), (Lu et al., 2002) in the ventral spinal cord, as markers in neoplastic disease (Lu et al., 2001), in the early stages of specification of astroglia in the neural precursors in the subventricular zone (SVZ) (Marshall et al., 2005) and ependymal cells (Masahira et al., 2006).

-Several groups have attempted the strategy of overexpression of olig2 to specify oligodendroglia from stem cell populations such as olfactory ensheathing cells (Zhang et al., 2005), and mouse neural stem cells (Copray et al., 2006).
+Several groups have attempted the strategy of overexpression of Olig2 to specify oligodendroglia from stem cell populations such as olfactory ensheathing cells (Zhang et al., 2005), and mouse neural stem cells (Copray et al., 2006).
 Human foetal neural stem cells/precursors present an attractive prospect of a precursor cell type that has a better safety profile with their lineage restriction compared with ES cells, but have sufficient immaturity to attempt directed differentiation to generate human oligodendroglia.
-However, these stem cells/precursors have not been investigated for their full potential for generation of oligodendroglia.
+However, these stem cells/precursors have not been investigated for their full potential for the generation of oligodendroglia.

-We have performed a" placebo" controlled experimental study of the role of Olig2 (with or without Nkx2.2) in the specification of glia from neural stem cells, derived from embryonic stem cells from a system devoid of morphogens and also from cultures of human foetal neural stem cells, in order to understand some of the multiple roles for Olig2 in operation in such systems.
-We discuss the use of the gene over-expression strategies for generating human oligodendroglia, using a plasmid vector driven, constitutionally expressed transcription factor system.
+We have revisited the role of Olig2 in the specification of glia from neural stem cells, derived from embryonic stem cells from a system devoid of morphogens that could otherwise over or underestimate the perceived effect and also from cultures of human foetal neural stem cells, in order to understand some of the multitudinous roles for Olig2 in operation in such systems.
+We discuss the use of the gene over-expression strategies for generating human oligodendroglia, using a plasmid vector-driven, constitutionally expressed transcription factor system.